ekernf01/battle-lab-guide/cloud_compute/Cloud Computing Guide.md

 After your new instance is up and running, terminate the old instance to save on compute costs, EBS space, and organize your AWS resources.

 ### Attaching multiple EBS volumes to a single EC2 instance
+TODO
-Use case: Have 1 EBS volume act as root volume (smaller volume with the operating system and software)
+Use case: Have the first EBS volume act as root volume (smaller volume with the operating system and software) and the second EBS volume act as a data only volume.
+That way, you can make snapshots of only the root volume when making a backup before installing new software, which shouldn't affect data.

 ### Using jupyter notebook